corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

    Total time taken: 3943ms
    ```

-If there are any transactions that cannot be validated, the reported issues need to be addressed before proceeding.
+If there are any transactions that cannot be validated, the reported issues need to be addressed before proceeding with the upgrade.
-If the issues can't be immediately addressed, restore the database backup and defer the upgrade until the issues have been resolved.
 If all transactions are validated then it is safe to proceed to upgrading the node to Corda 4.11, and then to Corda 4.12.

 #### Validating Corda 4.11 nodes